 A Facebook Business Page is an important digital “reputation” asset for your business.
 The link to your page will rank well in search engines, and the page can showcase your branding as well.
 This allows you to create a consistent presence across your website, blog, and Facebook.
 Consider your Facebook Business Page a “mini” website.
 Even if you never populate your page with updates, it is still an important search engine asset.

-In order to build traction with a Facebook Business Page, you need to build fans (community), update your page frequently and consistently, and foster engagement with your fans.
+In order to build traction with a Facebook Business Page, you need to build your community of fans first, update your page frequently and consistently with insightful information, and foster engagement with your fans.

 To build fans for your page, consider the following ideas:

 - Send an email to your list of clients, prospects, and professional contacts asking them to “Join Your Community” on Facebook (be sure to tell them the benefits of doing so)

 - Send an update to your connections on your personal Facebook profile announcing your page

 - Place a Facebook Fan Box on your blog or website (social proof)

 - Post status updates to your page that engage your fans (use image posts, questions, polls, etc.)

 - Share your Facebook page posts across your other social networks

 - Run targeted Facebook Ads (Learn more about Facebook Ads in this post)